Instreamatic, which inserts interactive voice ads into audio streams, raises $6.1M Series A round – TechCrunch

 The company says that a recent campaign by Infiniti saw 5.5% of listeners who declined the offer in the first conversation ask to receive more information about the vehicle after the second (and more personalized) chat.

-Instreamatic also says it can achieve what it calls ‘continuous dialogues’ with consumers, not dissimilar to an Alexa or Siri device.
+Instreamatic also says it can achieve what it calls “continuous dialogues” with consumers, not dissimilar to an Alexa or Siri device.

-Because of the platforms complexity, Instreamatic also says it can build up a profile of the user based on an individual consumer’s previous interactions with a brand, allowing it to customize future campaigns.
+Because of the platform’s complexity, Instreamatic also says it can build up a profile of the user based on an individual consumer’s previous interactions with a brand, allowing it to customize future campaigns.

 So far brands that have used the platform include Pandora, Salem Media, Gaana (the Indian streaming music service), as well as a recent deal with Universal Electronics to expand voice ads into the smart-TV industry.
 It is also working with Triton Digital, one of the larger audio ad networks.